Why should you check your credit history?

 This section shows if your credit record has been checked because of someone you are linked to.
 It will show who made the check along with the person you are linked to.
 As with the Financial Associations, if someone shows up here that you don’t recognise, you will almost certainly want to look into that.

-Although it’s only known by CIFAS these days, the letters used to stand for Credit Industry Fraud Avoidance Service – it’s basically a record of any fraudulent activity that has taken place.
-Unless you have requested CIFAS to look into your account, or your employer has, or you have been the victim of identity fraud, this will usually be empty.
+Credit Industry Fraud Avoidance Service – it’s basically a record of any fraudulent activity that has taken place.
+This will usually be empty.
 If it isn’t (and you were expecting it to be), contact CIFAS for more information.

 GAIN is the ‘Gone Away Information Network’.
 Basically, this shows if there is a record for someone who has owed money and moved address without updating the person who is owed the money.
 This is usually taken fairly seriously, so it’s important to make sure you update any companies you owe money to (especially if it’s a significant amount), or they may think you’ve ‘done a runner’.